 First, you can simply open the Heart Rate app on your Apple Watch.

-- As long as you wear your Apple Watch, it continues to measure your heart rate
+As long as you wear your Apple Watch, it continues to measure your heart rate.
+This app makes life easy for those who need to keep an eye on their heart rate regularly.

 Use a watch face complication

-- If your current face offers complications, look at options on that last screen
+- If your current face offers complications, look at the options on that last screen.

-- When finished, press in the Digital Crown again to save your changes
+- When finished, press the Digital Crown again to save your changes.

-When you use a watch face with the heart rate complication, your heart rate monitors are just a tap away.
+When you use a watch face with a heart rate complication, your heart rate monitors are just a tap away.

 There’s so much you can track with Apple’s heart rate monitor functions!

-Take a look at your resting, walking average, workout, and breathe rates.
-And of course, make note of any high or low heart rate notifications.
+And, of course, make a note of any high or low heart rate notifications.

 Wrapping it up!

-All of this information syncs with the Apple Health app so that you can view your information at a glance.
+All this information syncs with the Apple Health app so you can view your data at a glance.
 This can become extremely useful if you’ve noticed elevated heart rates and want to consult a doctor.

 If you have any more questions about the Heart Rate monitor on the Apple Watch, let us know.

 We’ll be sure to respond to any questions that may arise.
-But if you see some irregularities, be sure to check with your doctor.
+But if you see some irregularities, check with your doctor.

 Like!!
 Thank you for your information for setting my watch’s heart rate warnings!